 Clinical Services – Raleigh

-We provide evaluation services for the Raleigh and surrounding area, and partner with TEACCH centers in Wilmington and Greenville to provide assessments for our families in the Eastern part of the state.
+The Raleigh TEACCH® Center provides diagnostic evaluations for children, adolescents, and adults who are thought to have an autism spectrum disorder (ASD) but have not yet received a diagnosis.
+Evaluation services are provided for the Raleigh catchment area (Wake, Johnston, Hoke, Harnett, and Cumberland counties), and this center partners with the TEACCH centers in Wilmington and Greenville to provide assessments for our families in the Eastern part of the state.
 Evaluations focus on diagnosis and recommendations.

 Eastern NC counties: For families living in the Greenville and Wilmington catchment areas, the first appointment will occur at those centers and the day-long assessment appointment will occur in Raleigh.

 What does an evaluation include?

 - Diagnostic interview with individual and/or caregivers and questionnaires

 - Review of medical, social, academic, and developmental history

 - Resting sessions with the individual using empirically-based assessments including the Autism Diagnostic Observation Schedule – 2nd edition (ADOS-2) and the Childhood Autism Rating Scale – 2nd edition (CARS2)